PaulskPt/SQUiXL_MQTT_subscriber/README.md

 # MQTT Publisher (other functionalities)

-The sketch for the MQTT Publisher (Adafruit ESP32-S3 TFT board) has a functionality to set the display to "sleep" at a time defined in the file ```secrets.h```.
+The Arduino sketch for the MQTT Publisher (Adafruit ESP32-S3 TFT board) has a functionality to set the display to "sleep" at a time defined in the file ```secrets.h```.
 In this moment 23h.
 And a "wakeup" time.
 In this moment 8h.
 See in the file secrets.h:
 ```
 #define SECRET_DISPLAY_SLEEPTIME "23"  // Feather display going to sleep (black) time
 #define SECRET_DISPLAY_AWAKETIME "8"   // Feather display wakeup time